Abdelhalim Ouradi

 Abdelhalim Ourradi (born March 19, 1981) is an Algerian boxer.
 He won the 2007 All-African title in the bantamweight division and qualified for the 2008 Summer Olympics for his native North African country.

 Career

-At the African Championships in 2005, Ouradi lost the semifinal in the flyweight division to Walid Cherif.
-He then moved up to bantamweight, where he lost to Bruno Julie at the African Championships in May 2007.
+At the African Championships in 2005, Ouradi lost the semifinal in the flyweight division to Tunisia's Walid Cherif.
+He then moved up to bantamweight, where he lost to Bruno Julie of Mauritius at the African Championships in May 2007.

 At the 2007 All-Africa Games in Algeria, he defeated Julie in the semifinals and Ghanaian Issa Samir in the final.

-Ouradi won the gold medal in the 51 kg division at the African Olympic Qualifying Tournament in Algiers, Algeria, where he beat Moroccan boxer Mesbahi Hicham 6:0 in the final..
+Ouradi won the gold medal in the 51 kg division at the African Olympic Qualifying Tournament in Algiers, Algeria, where he beat Morocca's Mesbahi Hicham 6:0 in the final.
 He later won the Ahmet Comert Cup tournament.

 At the Olympics, Ouradi was defeated by Irish boxer John Joe Nevin 4:9.

-In 2009, Ouradi upset world class local hero Bruno Julie in a rematch and won the African Championships in Mauritius.
+In 2009, Ouradi upset local hero Bruno Julie in a rematch and won the African Championships in Mauritius.